braze-inc/braze-docs/_docs/_hidden/private_betas/nested_object_support.md

 {% details Does this consume additional data points? %}

-Array properties are treated the same as pther event type properties, so there is no change in how we charge data points as a result of adding the capability
+Array properties are treated the same as other event type properties, so there is no change in how we charge data points as a result of adding the capability

 {% enddetails %}